mgroom1/spheroid_scattering/README.md

 The scattering library
 ======================

+M. Groom 02/02/2026: reimplementation of oblate spheroid functions in Python.

 Routines for computing the analytical solutions to acoustic scattering problems involving prolate spheroids, oblate spheroids, and disks.

 The software in this library is described in the following paper: http://scitation.aip.org/content/asa/journal/jasa/136/6/10.1121/1.4901318.